Wo0fle/sq1-img-gen/README.md

 - **Color indicator circles don't work**
     - no clue why they dont update (might have to do with the fact that it's an `rx.box`?) but oh well maybe one day ill figure it out
 - **Changing a setting too fast makes that setting stop working**
-    - yeah i know, thats why i added the reload image button. might just go back to a "generate image button" to avoid this cuz im fairly sure it has to do with the time it takes to generate the image
+    - yeah man idk, thats why i added the reload image button. might just go back to a "generate image button" to avoid this cuz im fairly sure it has to do with the time it takes to generate the image

 <br><hr><br>